robertchase/fsm/README.md

 ### More fun

-More examples and reference documenation can be found in the `/doc` directory of the repo.
+More examples and reference documentation can be found in the `/doc` directory of the repo.